This article courtesy of:

 SOURCE FOR TACTICAL AND DEFENSIVE PURPOSES, WHILE MOUNTED TO ANY WEAPON

-With a simple rotation, the end user has the ability quickly switch between laser, light or both.
-The IR laser output is rated to <0.7 mW and the overall ruggedness and quality is great and exactly what you would expect from a company like SureFire.
+With a simple rotation, the end user has the ability quickly switch between laser, light, or both.
+The IR laser output is rated to <0.7 mW and the overall ruggedness and quality are great and exactly what you would expect from a company like SureFire.
 For this test, we mounted the X400V to a Glock 19 but will accommodate anything with a Picatinny rail section.
-We zeroed the laser at 25 meters by adjusting the recoil proof nylock screws for true POA/POI engagements.
-There are few companies out there who ensure that their lasers zero remains unaffected by recoil.
+We zeroed the laser at 25 meters by adjusting the recoil-proof Nylock screws for true POA/POI engagements.
+There are few companies out there who ensure that their lasers zero remain unaffected by recoil.